finnito/well_known-module/README.md

 `/.well-known/change-password` => `/users/change-password`

-This module implements the common redirects defined by the draft standard, and allows for this customistion in the case that your URLs are not stadnard to a PyroCMS 3 installation.
+This module implements the common redirects defined by the draft standard, and allows for this customistion in the case that your URLs are not standard to a PyroCMS 3 installation.

 Each redirect can also be disabled if it is not applicable to your website.